-Show: Thursday, September 1st, 10:00 AM
+Show: Thursday, August 31st, 10 AM

 It is mandatory for all 4-H Beef Show exhibitors to participate in showmanship, regardless of having won "Champion Showman" or "Master Showman" in the past.
 Exhibitors failing to participate in Showmanship will not be allowed to compete in confirmation classes.
-The top two showmen from each age group will in compete for Champion Beef Showman.
+The top two showmen from each age group will compete for Champion Beef Showman.
 The Champion Beef Showman will compete in the "4-H Master Showman of the Fair" competition to be held at the end of the week.